Galaxolide

 Galaxolide (trade name; also known as Abbalide, Pearlide, Astrolide, Musk 50, Polarlide; chemical name 1,3,4,6,7,8-hexahydro-4,6,6,7,8,8,-hexamethyl-cyclopenta[g]benzopyran or HHCB, hexamethylindanopyran) is a synthetic musk with a clean sweet musky floral woody odor used in fragrances.
 It is one of the musk components that perfume and cologne manufacturers use to add a musk odor to their products.
-Galaxolide was first synthesized in 1965, and used in the late 1960s in some fabric softeners and detergents.
+Galaxolide was first synthesized in 1956, and used in the late 1960s in some fabric softeners and detergents.
 High concentrations were also incorporated in fine fragrances.

 Chemistry

-Galaxolide is the trade name from International Flavors & Fragrances Inc. (IFF) for the fragrance material with CAS Registry Number 1222-05-5 and CAS chemical name cyclopenta(g)-2-benzopyran, 1,3,4,6,7,8-hexahydro-4,6,6,7,8,8-hexamethyl-.
+Galaxolide is the trade name from International Flavors & Fragrances Inc. (IFF) for the fragrance material with CAS Registry Number 1222-05-5 and CAS chemical name 1,3,4,6,7,8-hexahydro-4,6,6,7,8,8-hexamethyl-cyclopenta[g]-2-benzopyran.

 Galaxolide is also known by its IUPAC name 4,6,6,7,8,8-hexamethyl-1,3,4,6,7,8-hexahydro-cyclopenta[g]-isochromene and the more commonly used acronym of the chemical name 1,3,4,6,7,8-hexahydro-4,6,6,7,8,8,-hexamethyl-cyclopenta[g]benzopyran (HHCB).
 The abbreviation for this chemical name, HHCB, is commonly used for galaxolide in various publications.
 Galaxolide may also be known as hexamethylindanopyran under the International Nomenclature of Cosmetic Ingredients (INCI).

 Physical-chemical properties

 Galaxolide is a mixture of isomers.
 It has chiral centers at carbon atom 4 and 7.
 The isomers are (4R,7R), (4R,7S), (4S,7S) and (4S, 7R).
 Galaxolide has a molecular formula of C18H26O and a molecular weight of 258.4 g/mol.
 At room temperature, it occurs as a highly viscous liquid.
-Its melting point is -20 °C and its boiling point is estimated to be 330 °C based on a boiling point of 160 °C at 4hPa.
+Its melting point is -20 °C and its boiling point is estimated to be 330 °C based on a boiling point of 160 °C at 4 hPa.

 History

-Galaxolide was discovered at IFF in the 1960s, by Heering and Beets.
+Galaxolide was discovered at IFF in the 1960s, by Heeringa and Beets.